Towards Reliable Recommender Systems for Rating Data: Rating-scale surveys

 In survey-based research, skewness towards one side of the rating scale is common, for instance, in organizational and management research \citep[cf.][]{becker2019transformations,alfons2022mediation}.
 Hence, we generate items with skewed distributions by adding random mean shifts to the columns of $\mat{Z}$---with all items within the same construct receiving the same mean shift---before discretization into $K \in \{5, 7, 9\}$ answer categories interpreted as values $\{1, \dots, K\}$.
-Similar to the previous simulations, the mean shifts are drawn from the interval $[0, s_{\text{max}}]$, where $s_{\text{max}}$ is chosen to result in 40\% of the responses being expected in the highest answer category.
+The mean shifts are drawn from the interval $[0, s_{\text{max}}]$, where $s_{\text{max}}$ is chosen to result in 40\% of the responses being expected in the highest answer category.

 The resulting continuous data matrix is then discretized using equispaced breakpoints $-K/2 + 1, -K/2 + 2, \dots, K/2 -2, K/2 -1$.
 To simulate reverse-keyed items, which are commonly used in practice to help detect response inattention, half the items of each construct are reversed by reassigning answer category 1 to $K$, 2 to $K-1$, and so on.
-Note that this implies that the data contains both left-skewed and right-skewed items.
+This implies that the data contains both left-skewed and right-skewed items.
 As is common in the behavioral sciences, we randomize the order of the items in the survey (with the same order being used for all participants), resulting in the final rating-scale data matrix~$\mat{R}$.